The product of parts or "norm" of a partition

 \centerline{\bf Abstract}

-In this article we study the norm of an integer partition, which is defined as the product of the parts.
+In this article we study the ``norm'' of an integer partition, which we define to be the product of the parts.
 This partition-theoretic statistic has appeared here and there in the literature of the last century or so, and is at the heart of current research by both authors.
-We survey known results and give new results related to this all-but-overlooked object, which it turns out plays a comparable role in partition theory to the size, length, and other standard partition statistics.
+We survey known results and give new results related to this all-but-overlooked object, which, it turns out, plays a comparable role in partition theory to the size, length, and other standard partition statistics.

 \baselineskip=12.875pt 30pt